f26/DirectoryTruncater/README.md

 # DirectoryTruncater
-A tool to truncate every file in a directory and all subdirectories
+A tool to truncate every file in a directory and all subdirectories.